r4ndow/BRCTF/README.md

 # Credits

 - ryguy1 and redslime for their help in modernizing
+- Miskey, f1brown, and Ninsanity for help with balancing and testing
-- wintergreen3, without whose testing and help, this project would have never been completed
+- wintergreen3 and Dave01, without whose testing and help, this project would have never been completed